 Moving in a Canadian Winter: Top Tips for a Smooth Move

-We have nearly 40 years of experience moving people and relocating offices in the dead of Edmonton winters, so we know way more than just a thing or 2 about how to move people in a cold Canadian winter wonderland!
+We have nearly 40 years of experience as Edmonton movers helping people and offices relocate in the dead of Edmonton winters, so we know a lot about how to move people in a cold Canadian winter!

 If you’re thinking about doing a winter move, then this blog post is a must read.
 Why?
 Because winter moves demand a whole new level of care and attention to detail.